 Seen - The Godfather of Graffiti

 Richard Mirando, better known as SEEN, and often referred to as the Godfather of Graffiti, is one of the New York City’s best known graffiti artist.
 SEEN began spray-painting New York subway trains as a young teenager in the early 1970s.
 He quickly gained a reputation as one of the most famous graffiti artists, widely recognized for his bright color lettering and cartoon characters.
 He was one of the first street artists who took the street art into commercial galleries in the 1980s by exhibiting his artworks in group shows together with great contemporary art names such as Keith Haring, Andy Warhol and Jean-Michel Basquiat.
 During those years, SEEN opened his Tattoo Seen tattooing studio which quickly became one of the most successful studios in New York.
-Today he is still kicking and continues to create and exhibit his top notch mixed media artworks, paintings and sculptures worldwide.
+Today he is still kicking and continues to create and exhibit his top-notch mixed media artworks, paintings and sculptures worldwide.

 Futura - Keeping his Work Fresh After All these Years

 Lenny McGurr, better known as Futura or Futura2000, is a New York City graffiti artist and a contemporary urban art icon, a man who has seen it all and one of those who changed everything as there is graffiti before and after Futura.
-His tremendous influence on the New York City graffiti scene was largely seen in the 1970s, when more street artists followed him as he introduced abstraction into previously letter based art form by covering whole cars of the city’s subway trains with his expressive paintings.
+His tremendous influence on the New York City graffiti scene was largely seen in the 1970s when more street artists followed him as he introduced abstraction into a previously letter based art form by covering whole cars of the city’s subway trains with his expressive paintings.
 Today, Futura is still very active, highly respected by both fellow artists and art collectors.
-He works as a renowned painter, photographer, sculptor and graphic designer, whose cutting edge artworks always seem fresh and influence young artists around the world.
+He works as a renowned painter, photographer, sculptor and graphic designer, whose cutting-edge artworks always seem fresh and influence young artists around the world.